haproxy/haproxy/doc/lua-api/index.rst

   success or -1 if data cannot be copied.

   By default, if no offset is provided, the string is copied in front of incoming data.
-A positive offset is relative to the begining of incoming data of the channel buffer while negative offset is relative to their end.
+A positive offset is relative to the beginning of incoming data of the channel buffer while negative offset is relative to their end.

   :param class_channel channel: The manipulated Channel.